Is parking available near the Alumni Center? Where else can I park on campus?

 How can I order Carolina merchandise?

-A wide selection of Carolina merchandise is offered in the Tar Heel Marketplace section of your Carolina Alumni Review.
-Also, Chapel Hill-based retailer Johnny T-Shirt is the GAA’s official supplier of Carolina merchandise, and GAA members receive a discount on all Johnny T-shirt purchases.
-UNC vanity license plates are available in North Carolina, Virginia and Maryland.
+Chapel Hill-based retailer Johnny T-Shirt is the GAA’s official supplier of Carolina merchandise, and GAA members receive a discount on all Johnny T-shirt purchases.
 The GAA also offers several items in our online Alumni Store.
+Merchandise advertisers also appear in the Carolina Alumni Review.
+UNC vanity license plates are available in North Carolina, Virginia, South Carolina, Georgia and Maryland.

 Can I subscribe to The Daily Tar Heel?